 In May 2011 the Agricultural Bank of China released China National Gold from its obligations as guarantor on the ABC Term Loan.
 The ABC Term Loan was replaced by the ABC Fixed Asset Loan and mortgage whereunder IMPM mortgaged its ore extraction rights as collateral for the ABC Fixed Asset Loan.
 The ABC Fixed Asset Loan established terms of repayment for the outstanding balance of funds previously advanced under the ABC Term Loan of RMB290 million (\$42,000,000).
-The ABC Fixed Asset Loan had an outstanding principal balance of RMB280 million at May 30, 2011 and bears interest at a floating interest rate 5% below the benchmark interest rate posted by the People's Bank of China, with repayment due in accordance with the following instalments: RMB10 million was previously repaid on September 9, 2011; RMB20 million was previously repaid on June 9, 2012; RMB30 million was previously repaid on September 9, 2012; RMB20 million was previously repaid on December 9, 2013; RMB20 million is repayable on September 9, 2013; RMB20 million is repayable on September 9, 2013; RMB20 million is repayable on March 9, 2013; RMB30 million is repayable on March 9, 2013; RMB30 million is repayable on September 9, 2014 and the remaining balance of RMB30 million is repayable on September 9, 2014.
+The ABC Fixed Asset Loan had an outstanding principal balance of RMB280 million at May 30, 2011 and bears interest at a floating interest rate 5% below the benchmark interest rate posted by the People's Bank of China, with repayment due in accordance with the following instalments: RMB10 million was previously repaid on September 9, 2010; RMB30 million was previously repaid on June 9, 2011; RMB20 million was previously repaid on September 9, 2011; RMB20 million was previously repaid on December 9, 2012; RMB20 million was previously repaid on December 9, 2012; RMB20 million is repayable on December 9, 2013; RMB20 million is repayable on September 9, 2014 and the remaining balance of RMB30 million is repayable on September 9, 2014.